joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 Why create the heavens and the earth?
 Doing so pleased him.

->Revelation 4:11 (CSB) Our Lord and God, you are worthy to receive glory and honor and power, because you have created all things, and by your will they exist and were created.
+>Revelation 4:11 Our Lord and God, you are worthy to receive glory and honor and power, because you have created all things, and by your will they exist and were created.

->Colossians 1:16 (CSB) For everything was created by him, in heaven and on earth, the visible and the invisible, whether thrones or dominions or rulers or authorities— all things have been created through him and for him.
+>Colossians 1:16 For everything was created by him, in heaven and on earth, the visible and the invisible, whether thrones or dominions or rulers or authorities— all things have been created through him and for him.

 So why create us?
 To be image bearers.
 To be weak and frail and always running away and scared.
 Why?

 Because it pleased him even more so--

->Genesis 1:27 (CSB) So God created man in his own image; he created him in the image of God; he created them male and female. (...)
+>Genesis 1:27 So God created man in his own image; he created him in the image of God; he created them male and female. (...)
 God saw all that he had made, and it was very good indeed.
 Evening came and then morning: the sixth day.

 #### We are to worship, serve, and obey him